President's Campus Safety Initiative

 Beginning in September 2020, Dr. Alexander and his team facilitated conversations with more than 200 individuals, including students, faculty, staff, parents, alumni, and members of the U of M’s public safety team, representing more than 30 organizations across campus.
 In addition, Dr. Alexander received online and written submissions, reviewed traditional and social media, and examined UMPD practices and training.

-The Report and Next Steps
+Dr Alexander's Report and Next Steps

 The report cites “an undeniable tension” between those who feel more policing is the solution and those who feel more policing is the problem.
 Acknowledging these distinct viewpoints, as well as many that land somewhere in between, the full report states, “public safety and community safety go hand in hand.
 Community engagement that is inclusive and truly offers a voice for all segments of the UMN campus community on an ongoing basis in defining how they want to be policed is the foundation for improved alignment between UMPD and the constituencies they serve.
 Strengthening the mechanisms that build trust and communication, problem-solving, and shared ownership are essential.”